Book cover art by Jo Seaquist, Art Must Die

 Recent published work by Jeff Wood

-My story, “Edge of the Forest,” is in this powerful anthology with writers such as Steve Rasnic Tem, Daniel M. Lavery, and Thomas Mavroudis.
+Read my story, “Edge of the Forest,” in this powerful anthology with writers such as Steve Rasnic Tem, Daniel M. Lavery, and Thomas Mavroudis.

 Listen to a performance of my horror short story, A Trick of the Light, on the award winning NoSleep podcast, Season 17, episode 16.